Seeps/AWS-Tools/README.md

 **NOTE**: This script requires [AWS-CLI](https://aws.amazon.com/cli/) and [jq](https://stedolan.github.io/jq/download/) to be installed and configured on your system.

 ## s3-listdb.sh
 This script utilizes the AWS-CLI to query an S3 bucket for all objects within the bucket.
-It then stores each record in one table within a SQLite database, along with the last modified time (utc), size (bytes), object name, object path.
-It also exports a csv of the database.
+It then stores each record in one table within a SQLite database, along with the last modified time (UTC), size (Bytes), object name, object path.
+It also exports a CSV of the database.

 **NOTE**: This script requires [AWS-CLI](https://aws.amazon.com/cli/) and [sqlite3](https://www.sqlite.org/cli.html#getting_started) to be installed and configured on your system.